501(c)3 Federal Tax Status

 - Prospect research is an important, but time-consuming task.
 This article contains the basics of prospect research.
 It is written with libraries in mind, but translates well to museums.

-- The Nonprofit Partnership’s study “Effective Fundraising for Effective Nonprofits” (pdf) outlines trends of donor behavior and lists 6 recommendations to consider for your fundraising strategy.
+- The Guidestar’s research study “Effective Fundraising for Effective Nonprofits” (pdf) outlines trends of donor behavior and lists 6 recommendations to consider for your fundraising strategy.

 Earned income from a museum can span many areas – admissions fees, museum store profits, dining facilities profits, space rentals, and entry fees for workshops and special exhibits.
 Unlike the other funding sources detailed here, earned income is entirely dependent on visitation and the opportunities for additional spending that a given organization presents.
 Keep in mind that, while these may serve as important sources of income for your organization, such costs may prove to be prohibitive to some prospective visitors.